 (The above "Colour Coding" changed for several species in 2013 due to some being now a more regular species at the Haven - which has got to be good, whilst others are unfortunately not seen/recorded here as much as they used to be.
 This coding is purely defined by ourselves for the Haven site).

 Site Year Tick*

 NB: Whilst it is endeavoured to update this & other associated pages on a daily basis, please bear in mind that work & other commitments may & do at times delay these updates.
-At all times & wherever you are birding, should you know you are viewing a good bird for the site, area or even country, please try to inform other birders asap by whatever means available.
+At all times & wherever you are birding, should you know you are viewing a good bird for the site, area or even country, please try to inform other birders asap by whatever means available - including if the bird takes flight from where you have been observing it.
+(The latter can save unnecessary journeys for many).
 If you do not have a contact for any of the area's local birders then the likes of the Pager services will assist & if deemed, they will release the news.